sanskrit/raw_etexts_english/blogs/manasataramgini/2010/07/2010-07-06_tritonal-recitations-of-vaishnava-s.md

 shakhA with which they are associated is explicitly given as kANva or in rare cases as also including the mAdhyandina-s:
 sAtvata 25.16:
-ekAyanAn yajurmayAn AshrAvitam antaraM | (ekAyana as a collection of yajuSh-s)
+ekAyanAn yajurmayAn AshrAvitam antaram | (ekAyana as a collection of yajuSh-s)

 jayAkhya saMhitA 1.109 (manuscript):